VegaDeftwing/OpGuidesHugoSrc/content/Engineering/4-linuxdirtree.md

 ## /dev, the devices folder

 Alrighty then, first, a heads up.
 My /dev folder will have some things yours wont.
 I'm on a desktop with a lot of hardware, drives, input devices, etc. And I've installed hundreds of programs, some of which interface with the system at a low enough level to necessitate extra files in here.
-For that reason some are going to be skipped over let's take these in blocks of 10
+For that reason some are going to be skipped over.
+I'll be breaking up the ouput of `ls /dev` into a bunch of code blocks below because of how ludicously large this output is.

 ```bash
 drwxr-xr-x  22 root root         4600 Feb  8 06:03 .